 Financial Matters and Execution of Documents

-90. The Fiscal Year of ANSWERS will end on December 31st of each year or on such other date as the Board may from time to time
+90. The Fiscal Year of ANSWERS will end on September 30 of each year or on such other date as the Board may from time to time determine by Resolution.

 Signing Authorities – Banking Documents

 92. All cheques, bills of exchange or other orders for the payment of money, notes or other evidence of indebtedness issued in the name of ANSWERS, will be signed by such individuals and in such manner as will from time to time be determined by Resolution, Policy and Procedure of the Board.

 93. The securities of ANSWERS will be deposited for safekeeping with one or more federally or provincially regulated Canadian banks, trust companies, or such other financial institutions as may be selected by the Board by resolution or by such individual designated by the Board from time to time to make such decisions.
 Any and all securities so deposited may be withdrawn, from time to time, only upon the written direction of ANSWERS, in accordance with Resolution, Policies and Procedures, and such authority may be general or confined to specific instances.

 94. ANSWERS may, upon Board Resolution, from time to time: